Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 Name Format for Resource Groups  - companyname-projectname-stage-region-component eg amido-stacks-dev-euw-de

-Once core infrasturcture resources are deployed in nonprod environment,please add the required variable values in `amido-stacks-de-pipeline-nonprod` variable group.
+Once core infrasturcture resources are deployed in nonprod environment, values will need adding into the nonprod variable group to reflect the deployed resources (e.g. `amido-stacks-de-pipeline-nonprod`).
 For additional information, see [Pipelines variable groups](../requirements_data_azure.md#azure-pipelines-variable-groups).

 ## Step 4: Deploy Infrastructure in further environments